Podgorica: The Petrović and Karađorđević monarchies

-After the Berlin Congress in 1878, when Podgorica was annexed to the Principality of Montenegro, marking the end of four centuries of Ottoman rule, and the beginning of a new era for Podgorica and Montenegro.
+After the Berlin Congress in 1878, Podgorica was annexed to the Principality of Montenegro, marking the end of four centuries of Ottoman rule, and the beginning of a new era for Podgorica and Montenegro.
 The first forms of capital concentration were seen in 1902 when roads were built to all neighboring towns, and tobacco became Podgorica's first significant commercial product.
-Then in 1904, a savings bank named Zetska formed the first significant financial institution, and it would soon grow into Podgorička Bank.
+In 1904, a savings bank named Zetska formed the first significant financial institution; this would soon grow into Podgorička Bank.

 World War I marked the end of dynamic development for Podgorica, which by then was the largest city in the newly proclaimed Kingdom of Montenegro.
 On 10 August 1914, nine military personnel and 13 civilians were killed in Podgorica from an aerial bombardment by Austro-Hungarian Aviation Troops.
 The city was bombed three more times in 1915.
-Podgorica was occupied, as was the rest of the country, by Austria-Hungary from 1916 to 1918.
+Along with the rest of the Kingdom, Podgorica was occupied by Austria-Hungary from 1916 to 1918.

 After the liberation by the Allies in 1918, the controversial Podgorica Assembly marked the end of Montenegrin statehood, as Montenegro was merged with the Kingdom of Serbia and incorporated into the Kingdom of Serbs, Croats, and Slovenes.
 The population of urban Podgorica during this interwar period was approximately 14,000.

 During the interwar period (1918–1941), Podgorica had public bathrooms as most residents did not have their own.
 However, the Imperial hotel built in 1925 had two bathrooms, which was unprecedented at the time.
 It was one of at least six hotels built in the city during the interwar period.

 World War II

 After the Yugoslav coup d'état on 27 March 1941, demonstrations supporting the coup took place in Podgorica.
 As a result of the coup, Yugoslavia turned against its previous alliance with the Axis powers and was subsequently invaded.
 Podgorica was bombed over 80 times throughout the course of the war.
 The city was first bombed by the Luftwaffe on 6 April 1941.
 On 5 May 1944, Podgorica was bombed by the USAAF in an attack against Axis forces, although the bombardment that day killed approximately 400 civilians.
 The city was liberated on 19 December 1944.
-According to the Belgrade Museum of Genocide Victims, a total of 1,691 people were killed in Podgorica over the course of the war.
+According to the Museum of Genocide Victims, a total of 1,691 people were killed in Podgorica over the course of the war.